tonethar/IGME-230-GDD-Spring-2018/notes/canvas-sprites-2.md

 ## <a id="section3">III.
 Sprites & Circle Sprites

-Let's build a concrete example of OLOO by refactoring our "circle sprite factory" code to instead use a `sprite` object as a prototype object.
-This `sprite` object will inplement
+Let's build a concrete example of OLOO by refactoring our "circle sprite factory" code from the previous chapter to instead use a `sprite` object as a prototype object.
+This `sprite` object will implement shared properties and methods such as `move()` and `reflectX()` and `reflectY()`.

 **canvas-sprites-object-create-4.html**